HomeBlogMarketingContent Marketing7 Great Pillar Page Examples

 What do we love about it?

-Population Healthier is a study in how great page design can enhance user experience.
+Population Healthier is a study of how great page design can enhance user experience.
 Content and graphics are boxed off from each other in clearly defined sections that stick to a strict palette, and the dynamic infographics build on the storytelling in the copy.

 What can you copy?

 Tell a story.
-Whether you’re writing about US healthcare or content marketing, find a way to craft a narrative that has the reader at its centre.
+Whether you’re writing about US healthcare or content marketing, find a way to craft a narrative that has the reader at its center.
 Take them on a journey from writing their first post to becoming a marketing machine, with all the pitfalls they might encounter, and useful sidequests (subtopics) they can venture down for more information.

 4. Artificial intelligence